 Transfers aren’t’ the only thing they use to make custom t shirts for sporting events.
 They travel with a vinyl cutter and print/cut device to decorate some apparel, which also goes on the truck to local events.
 Then to handle larger orders they have a relationship with a contract screen printer and embroidery shop.

 With the growth of ecommerce, and the addition of the mobile trailer 3 years ago, my goal is to be full time within 3 years, we want to add a DTG Printer to the mix and we are looking for ways to get it while making sure we get the ROI.

-Is a mobile apparel decorating setup right for you?
+Is a mobile t-shirt business setup right for you?
 “Research, research, and don’t be everything, find that one thing you do best and perfect it,” is Jobe’s advice.

 Once you’ve considered the costs, researched the market, and scoped out your competition, you can decide if you’re ready to take your apparel decorating on the road!

 About Team Logo Apparel:

 You can read more about niche markets for Direct to Garment Printing here: http://momimprovement.com/2014/05/27/niche-market-ideas-for-the-screen-printer-and-dtg-printer/